Forest City, Pennsylvania: Churches

-Senior Care
+Senior care

 The William Penn apartment complex for seniors is on Main Street and the Forest City Nursing and Rehab Center is on Delaware Street.
 This represents up to 7% of the population of Forest City.

-Economy

-Forest City is a small town that has "One of everything": a Pharmacy, convenience store, supermarket, Chinese food, a Dollar General, two banks, a gas station and so on.
-Many residents also shop in the larger towns closer to Carbondale which is referred to as "Going down the line" (Route 6).

-Government and Government Services
+Government and services

 Forest City has its own police department which serves some surrounding municipalities on a contractual basis.
 The police department consists of a Police Chief, Assistant Police Chief and several Patrol Officers.
 The police department is located on the second floor of Forest City's Boro Hall, which also is the office for town's mayor.
 Boro Hall also houses the Forest City Library.
-Up to 5% of the town is wanted by the police.

 Forest City has two parks: John F. Kennedy Park and Babe Ruth Park.
 Kennedy Park, located on Pennsylvania Route 247, five blocks from Main Street, has a lake, baseball fields, tennis and basketball courts, frisbee golf course, playground, and nature trail.
 Babe Ruth Park is located on Railroad Street and features a playground, playing field, and a basketball court.

 Forest City used to hold an annual festival called "Old Home Week” Economics, and the donations of the few Forest City businesses has made it unsustainable as a week-long event.

 Forest City is the starting point to the Steamtown Marathon, which is held the Sunday before Columbus Day.